python/mypy/mypyc/doc/introduction.rst

 * Mypyc uses *ahead-of-time compilation* to native code.
 This removes CPython interpreter overhead.

-* Mypyc enforces type annotations at runtime, raising ``TypeError`` if runtime types don't match annotations.
+* Mypyc enforces type annotations (and type comments) at runtime, raising ``TypeError`` if runtime types don't match annotations.
 This lets mypyc use operations specialized to specific types.

 * Mypyc uses *early binding* to resolve called functions and other references at compile time.
 Mypyc avoids many namespace dictionary